New Mexico State University: Victory Bell

 In the 1940s, the Victory Bell, a gift of the Class of 1939, was housed in an open-sided structure on the Horseshoe and rung to announce Aggie victories.
 In 1972, the bell was rededicated as the NMSU Engineer's Bell and mounted on a platform near Goddard Hall.
 On game days, various school organizations took turns in toting the ringing bell around Las Cruces before kick-off.
-The Bell was then taken to Aggie Memorial Stadium where it rang after Aggie touchdowns.
-More recently, the bell has been permanently mounted at field level just behind the south goal post of the stadium.
+The bell was then taken to Aggie Memorial Stadium where it rang after Aggie touchdowns.
+More recently, the bell has been permanently mounted at field level just behind the south goalpost.

-"A" Tradition
+"A" tradition

 In 1920, students of then New Mexico College of Agriculture and Mechanic Arts scouted for an appropriate place to display their school letter.
 Tortugas Mountain, located three miles (5 km) east of campus, seemed a natural spot.
 Brave males gathered enough stones to form a big "A" easily visible from campus and the surrounding area.
 On the following day, April 1, students trudged up the mountain side with their five-gallon cans of whitewash and splashed it on the stones, turning them into a gleaming white "A".
 For many years, giving the "A" its annual fresh coat of whitewash was an all-school effort.
 The seniors mixed lime and water at the foot of the mountain and the freshmen and sophomores toted the mixture up to the juniors who splashed it on the "A." With the growth of the university through the years, the tradition was taken over by the Greek Council.

 The Pride of New Mexico Marching Band

 The marching band of New Mexico State University is known as the Pride of New Mexico.
 It is composed of approximately 200 musicians, dancers, and auxiliary.
-They provide entertainment at football games, parades, and other NMSU events.
-Timothy Lautzenheiser was director of the band, naming it the Pride of New Mexico, from 1976 to 1979.
-The Pride Marching Band was the first collegiate marching band to be invited to the London New Year's Day Parade in 1987 and has performed at dozens of NFL halftimes, including most recently a Denver Broncos-San Francisco 49ers game in 2014 and a San Diego Chargers-Jacksonville Jaguars game in 2016.